kivy/kivy/doc/sources/gsoc.rst

 http://kivy.org/docs/installation/installation.html#development-version

-For the rest it's usually suffecient to install the relevant project from git and add it to your PYTHONPATH.
+For the rest it's usually sufficient to install the relevant project from git and add it to your PYTHONPATH.

 eg.. for pyjnius::